 So, you've picked your last tomato from your vines.
 They're starting to look sad, and you've realized that you should have planted some tomato seeds a while back to replace your plants.

 Well, there's a quicker way to multiply the number of tomato plants you have, and yes, it involves cloning.
 More specifically, it involves taking stem tip cuttings from your existing tomatoes and planting them to grow into new vines.

 Many people do not realize this, but tomatoes are among the easiest plants to successfully take cuttings from—almost easy as pelargonium geraniums.
-You don't even require any special rooting hormones to successfully grow tomatoes from cuttings.
+It doesn't even require any special rooting hormones to successfully grow tomatoes from cuttings.